robincornett/display-featured-image-genesis/README.md

 ### 2.3.0
 * new: set a featured image for each author!
+* new: load smaller images on smaller screens!
 * added settings page link to plugin table
 * refactored settings page